-- Click the Apple logo at the top left of the screen and select Restart.
+Click the Apple logo at the top left of the screen and select Restart.

-- Immediately hold down the Command and R keys until you see an Apple logo or spinning globe.
+Immediately hold down the Command and R keys until you see an Apple logo or spinning globe.
 (You may be better off using a different key combination depending on the age of your Mac, and which macOS you want installed or was installed on the Mac when you bought it – we have a complete guide to starting a Mac in Recovery Mode here).
 For example, Apple recommends that “if you’re selling or giving away a Mac that is using OS X El Capitan or earlier, use Option-Command-R to make sure that the installation isn’t associated with your Apple ID”.

 Expect it to take a while for the Mac to start up in this mode.

-- You may see a screen asking you to choose a language.
+You may see a screen asking you to choose a language.

-Erase and reformat your Mac
+Erase and reformat your Mac (Intel Mac)